-A UDZ 1 form must be completed for each building for which an allowance is deducted by the taxpayer that erected, extended, added to or improved a building.
+A UDZ 1 form must be completed for each building or part of a building for which an allowance is deducted by the taxpayer that erected, extended, added to or improved a building or part of a building.
 This means, for example, that if five units are being sold, a form must be completed for each of these units.
 This will also apply to the completion of the UDZ 2, 3 and 4 forms.
-The UDZ 1 form is not required for the purchase of a building from a developer.
+The UDZ 1 form is not required for the purchase of a building or part of a building from a developer.

-A UDZ 2 form must be completed for a purchase of a building from a developer.
+A UDZ 2 form must be completed for a purchase of a building or part of a building from a developer.

 A UDZ 3 certificate is a certificate confirming the particulars mentioned in 2.1.
 This certificate must accompany the UDZ 2 form.
 The purchase price that must be inserted in the UDZ 3 certificate must align with the definition of "purchase price" as provided for under section 13quat(1).
-The cost of improvements to a building must be equal to at least 20% of the purchase price paid by the taxpayer for the building [section 13quat(2)(d)(iii)].
+The cost of improvements to a building must be equal to at least 20% of the purchase price paid by the taxpayer for the building or part of the building [section 13quat(2)(d)(iii)].
 Therefore, the cost must be based on the "purchase price" as defined.

 The onus is on the person deducting the allowance to ensure that the information on the UDZ 3 certificate is correct.
-If the Commissioner has reason to believe that the information provided in the UDZ 3 certificate completed by the developer is not correct, the Commissioner must disallow the allowance on the building purchased from the developer, unless sufficient information is provided which can prove that the information contained in that certificate is correct.
+If the Commissioner has reason to believe that the information provided in the UDZ 3 certificate by the developer is not correct, the Commissioner must disallow the allowance deducted by the person on the building or part of the building purchased from the developer, unless sufficient information is provided which can prove that the information contained in that certificate is correct.